jamilhumza/F2Racing/README.md

 # F2 Racing Browser Game
 ## About
 This is a browser game where the player controls a car and must dodge oncoming traffic.
 There is SFX, an animated road, and a timer to track elapsed time.
 Hitting an oncoming car ends the game.
-You can view it live at https://dj5emj5gk28k8.cloudfront.net/index.html.
 ## Preview
 ![](F2Racing.gif)
 ## Technologies